Railways Seek Indian INC’s Partnership to Expand Its Infrastructure —–Vinod Kumar Yadav

 In his welcome remarks, Vice President, PHD Chamber of Commerce and Industry, Mr Sanjay Aggarwal appreciated the role being played by entire railways to augment efficiencies and operational abilities of railways and urged the Government that Indian inc would prove to be its conclusive partner for transforming the railways.

-Among others who spoke on the occasion, Chairman, Railway Committee, PHD Chamber of Commerce and Industry, Mr Ramesh Aggarwal, and Chairman, Telecom Committee, Mr Sandeep Aggarwal including Principal Director, PHD Chamber, Mr Yogesh Srivastav.
+Among others who spoke on the occasion, Chair, Railway Committee, PHD Chamber of Commerce and Industry, Mr Ramesh Aggarwal, and Chair, Telecom Committee, Mr Sandeep Aggarwal including Principal Director, PHD Chamber, Mr Yogesh Srivastav.

 Koteshwar Prasad Dobhal